aama/webapp/README.md

-This is a skeletal Clojure webapp  demonstrating access to an [Resource Description Framework (RDF)](https://www.w3.org/RDF/) dataset of  paradigmatic and other rmorphological data via a local RDF server, in our case [Apache Jena Fuseki](http://jena.apache.org/index.html).
+This is a skeletal Clojure webapp  demonstrating access to an [Resource Description Framework (RDF)](https://www.w3.org/RDF/) dataset of  paradigmatic and other morphological data via a local RDF server, in our case [Apache Jena Fuseki](http://jena.apache.org/index.html).
-The webapp is intended as a test bed for applying a wide variety of [SPARQL](http://www.w3.org/TR/rdf-sparql-query/) queries in a Clojure context.
+The webapp is intended as a test bed for applying a wide variety of [SPARQL](http://www.w3.org/TR/rdf-sparql-query/) queries about morphological data in a Clojure context.

 The application  uses "live" aama data.
 It assumes that language data has been loaded into the aama RDF datastore, as described in